FeatureBaseDB/www/content/docs/tutorials.md

 ```

 Inverse View is used for finding chembl_id based on given SMILES.
 From a given SMILES, we use RDKit to convert it to fingerprints with "on" bit position.
 From "on" bit positions,  we can search a list of chembl_ids that match the bit positions.
-To choose the right chembl_id, we need another query to Standard View then choose the right chembl_id which has the lenght that matches the given fingerprint's length after using RDKit to convert SMILES to fingerprint.
+To choose the right chembl_id, we need another query to Standard View then choose the right chembl_id which has the length that matches the given fingerprint's length after using RDKit to convert SMILES to fingerprint.
 ```
 Index: mole
     View: Inverse
-        Col: position_id (“on” bit positions of a fingerprint)
+        Col: position_id ("on" bit positions of a fingerprint)
             Frame: fingerprint
                 Row: chembl_id
 ```